PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 Git repositories), this will be a specific commit-id or tag.

-You _should not_ link to a specific commit here at submission time, as changes will happen during the evaluation process to address the reviewers' feedback, resulting in the link being out-of-date.
+You _should not_ link to a specific commit here at submission time, as changes will likely happen during the evaluation process to address the reviewers' feedback, resulting in the link being out-of-date.
 Instead, you may link to the latest commit in your branch (e.g. main) as follows: https://github.com/PoPETS-AEC/example-docker-python-pip/tree/main

 ### Set up the environment (Required for Functional and Reproduced badges)